takamasa1999/3d_network_analyzer/README.md

 # 3D network analyzer
 This web app works to create 3D co-occurrence network.
-Using Simpson coefficient for the calculation.
+For the calculation, used Simpson coefficient.
-Built for using in fixed questionnaire.
+The system was built for the usage in fixed questionnaire.
-For example In-house questionnaire about mental health that has fixed structure.
+For example, In-house questionnaire that validate worker mental health by selected level to each question.

 **[Go to the web site](https://tkworkfrom220320.com/3d_network_analyzer/)**